-The maximum proportion of the Net Asset Value of the Funds that can be subject to total return swaps and contracts for difference is 100% with the exception of iShares Edge MSCI EM Minimum Volatility ESG UCITS ETF, iShares Edge MSCI Europe Minimum Volatility ESG UCITS ETF, iShares Edge MSCI USA Minimum Volatility ESG UCITS ETF, iShares Edge MSCI World Minimum Volatility ESG UCITS ETF and the Equity Swap Funds in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 100% and contracts for difference is 0%.
-The expected proportion of the Net Asset Value of the Funds that will be subject to total return swaps is 0%, with the exception of the Commodity Swap Funds and the Equity Swap Funds, for which the expected proportion of the Net Asset Value that will be subject to total return swaps is 100%.
-In the case of the Equity Swap Funds, the maximum and expected proportion of the Net Asset Value that can be subject to total return swaps seeking to deliver a return which reflects the performance of the Benchmark Index is 100% and the maximum and expected proportion of the Net Asset Value that will be subject to total return swaps seeking to offset the return of the Substitute Basket is 100%.
+The maximum proportion of the Net Asset Value of the Funds that can be subject to total return swaps and contracts for difference is 100% with the exception of iShares € Green Bond UCITS ETF and iShares MSCI Europe Paris-Aligned Climate UCITS ETF in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 100% and contracts for difference is 0%.
+The expected proportion of the Net Asset Value of the Funds that will be subject to total return swaps is 0% and the expected proportion of the Net Asset Value of iShares Listed Private Equity UCITS ETF that will be subject to total return swaps is 15.2% and the expected proportion of the Net Asset Value of iShares Listed Private Equity UCITS ETF that will be subject to total return swaps is 5.2% and the expected proportion of the Net Asset Value of iShares Global Clean Energy UCITS ETF that will be subject to total return swaps is 5%.
 The expected proportions are not limits and the actual percentages may vary over time depending on factors including, but not limited to, market conditions.